vshymanskyy/TinyGSM/README.md

 When using ```SoftwareSerial``` (on Uno, Nano, etc), the speed **115200** may not work.
 Try selecting **57600**, **38400**, or even lower - the one that works best for you.
 Be sure to set correct TX/RX pins in the sketch.
+**Read more about SoftSerial options and configuration [here](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html).**

 ### Diagnostics sketch